 2. In order to achieve the ultimate goal of the human being...salvation...need moral law which transcends the Natural Law.
 Divine Law.

 a.
 Divine Law could not be discovered by unaided reason.

 b.
 Directs you to your supernatural goal.

 c.
-Inculcating virtues like faith and hope and charity.
+Inculcating the "theological" virtues like faith and hope and charity.

 B. Natural Law cannot be subtracted from.
 That is, it can't be the case that a basic moral principle is just undone, so that, for example, it holds today but not tomorrow.